SkyKings-Guild/Guides/guides/foraging.md

 time in order to get to the higher foraging levels.

 For an end-game setup: The Toil Treecapitator with a Legendary Monkey and young armor is the setup you will need to get to the end of the foraging levels.
-Also you can get a Destruction cloak but the money to make it isnt really worth it for 1 Wisdom.
+Also you can get a Destruction cloak but the money to make it isn't really worth it for 1 Wisdom.

 For an ABSOLUTELY maxed setup: This is absolutely not needed and no one with the right mind should spend this much for a